-If you have read my previous article, then you might have already known that I took the “best router under $50” inside “best budget routers” category.
+If you have read my previous article, then you might have already known that I took the “best router under $50” inside “best budget/cheap routers” category.
 Which is also inside the “best wireless routers.”
-Now, it also has three big brothers such as routers under $100, routers under $150, and routers under $200.
+Now, it also has three big brothers such as best routers under $100, routers under $150, and best routers under $200.

 Recently I tested 67 wireless routers and categorized them according to the purposes and needs.
 So, when it comes to buying the best routers under 50 dollars, I picked three best out of the box.
 They are amazing, well-priced, and feature-packed.
 Plus, I’ll be sharing my favorite one with you, or you can choose on your own after reading my complete guide of buying a router under $50.